-2020 has been a very challenging year for so many.
-No one knows when “all of this” is going to end.
+The past two years have been very challenging for so many.
 It is as if a thick, dark cloud of negativity and hopelessness has descended on the earth.
 As Christians, we are called – now more than ever – to be different and be a light to the world.

 Darkness covers the earth

-I often wonder how do people who don’t know Christ cope in this crisis?
+I often wonder how do people who don’t know Christ cope in this difficult season?
 Where do they find the strength to face another day or even the future?

 There is no word that describes a situation that is endlessly hopeless better than darkness.
 In darkness you can’t see where you are or where you’re heading.
 You don’t know which direction to turn to or when you will see the light of day again.
 (Read also: Against all hope: Having faith in hard times)